-The Division of Budget (DOB) further outlined the efforts required of state agencies and public authorities to comply with the Act through issuance of the Budget Policy and Reporting Manual Item B-350, Governmental Internal Control and Internal Audit Requirements.
-In addition to outlining the performance of certain internal control responsibilities, all agencies must annually certify to DOB that they are in compliance with those requirements.
+The Division of Budget (DOB) further outlined the efforts required of state agencies to comply with the Act through issuance of the Budget Policy and Reporting Manual Item B-350, Governmental Internal Control and Internal Audit Requirements.
+In addition to outlining the performance of certain internal control responsibilities, we must annually certify to DOB that we are in compliance with those requirements.
 The internal control responsibilities required by DOB are:

 - Establish and maintain guidelines for a system of internal controls.

 - Establish and maintain a system of internal controls and a program of internal control review.

 - Make available to each employee a statement of the policies and standards with which they are expected to comply, emphasizing the importance of internal controls and the responsibility of each employee for effective internal controls.

 - Designate an Internal Control Officer to implement and review the internal control program.